 - To sensitise them to the political dimension of the issue and the necessity for reform.

-This was attempted with a 2-part event, which consisted of a skills-based workshop and a panel discussion on mental health reform.
+This was attempted with a two-part event, which consisted of a skills-based workshop and a panel discussion on mental health reform.

 Having grown up in Germany, there were certain things Britta took for granted about living in a European country.
-In her own family, members who experienced mental health difficulties are able to avail of in- and outpatient mental health treatment within reasonable waiting periods and for free.
-In Ireland, this is not possible.
+In her own family, members who experienced mental health difficulties are able to make use of in- and outpatient mental health treatment within reasonable waiting periods, and for free.
+In Ireland, this was not possible.
 As a psychology student, as well as having her own family members affected by this issue, Britta felt compelled to raise awareness on mental health at both the social and policy level.

 Having grown up in Germany, there were certain things Britta took for granted about living in a European country.
-In her own family, members who experienced mental health difficulties are able to avail of in- and outpatient mental health treatment within reasonable waiting periods and for free.
-In Ireland, this is not possible.
+In her own family, members who experienced mental health difficulties are able to make use of in- and outpatient mental health treatment within reasonable waiting periods, and for free.
+In Ireland, this was not possible.

-Originally, the motivation of the Action Project was to improve access to mental health services by approaching young people as the high risk group for developing mental illnesses.
-Through workshops in secondary schools, the idea was to teach students “mental health literacy” – how to understand one’s own mental health and how to access help.
-To conduct this work, Britta partnered with her university’s Welfare Officer who aided in recruiting college students as volunteers to deliver workshops.
-After establishing this partnership and finding a group volunteers, the next step was to reach out to mental health professionals to get their guidance on what the content for the workshops should look like.
-However, upon reaching out, Britta found that two organization were already providing accessible mental health literacy workshops, despite it not being clear from online research.
+Originally, the Action Project’s goal was to improve access to mental health services by approaching young people as the high risk group for developing mental illnesses.
+The team wanted to teach students “mental health literacy” – how to understand one’s own mental health and how to access help.
+Britta partnered with her university’s Welfare Officer who aided in recruiting college students as volunteers to deliver workshops.
+After establishing this partnership and finding a group of volunteers, the next step was to reach out to mental health professionals to get their guidance on what the content for the workshops should look like.
+However, upon reaching out, Britta found that two organizations were already providing accessible mental health literacy workshops, despite it not being clear from online research.
 Thus, recreating a similar workshops would likely not create the most worthwhile contribution.

 Hence, a change was required.
-First, the team changed the target group was redefined to college students, as fewer workshop and education programmes are available to them than secondary students.
-Secondly, upon reflecting on the lack of people who can listen, rather than support to speak out, the idea of educating “Mental Health Ambassadors” emerged.
+First, the team changed the target group to college students, as fewer workshop and education programmes are available to them than secondary students.
+Secondly, upon reflecting on the lack of people who can listen, the idea of educating “Mental Health Ambassadors” emerged.
 Their new vision now was to empower people to recognise others struggling mental health-wise, to support them in accessing help, and to make them aware of the need for political change to make treatment more accessible.
 From this, a two-part event was conceptualised to put this goal into action.

 As a psychology student, as well as having her own family members affected by this issue, Britta felt compelled to raise awareness on mental health at both the social and policy level.

-As there was already a relationship with the organiser’s university’s Student Union Welfare Office, the new incoming welfare officer was approached again for this new project idea and was enthusiastic about collaborating.
+As there was already a relationship with the Student Union Welfare Office, Britta approached the welfare officer again for this new project idea and was enthusiastic about collaborating.
 The event was set to overlap with the university’s mental health week.

-In sum, the team set up a workshop that began with an active listening icebreaker, followed by a crash course on common mental health disorders and difficulties in accessing mental health services in Ireland by an expert panel.
-A handout was developed covering both issues in further detail to provide to the audience and other visitors throughout the week, so that participants would leave with the necessary information on how to support family members and friends.
-Panelists came from Ireland’s lobby organization “Mental Health Reform”, a research practitioner in clinical psychology and the National Union of Students’ in Ireland’s Welfare Officer.
+The team set up a workshop that began with an active listening icebreaker, followed by a crash course on common mental health disorders and difficulties in accessing mental health services in Ireland by an expert panel.
+The audience and other visitors were given a handout covering both issues in further detail, so that participants had necessary information on how to support family members and friends.
+Panelists came from Ireland’s lobby organization “Mental Health Reform,” a research practitioner in clinical psychology and the National Union of Students’ in Ireland’s Welfare Officer.